ncredinburgh/JavaForSmallTeams/README.md

 ## A note on Java Versions

-This document is intended to apply to Java 7 and 8, but will be largely applicable to Java 5 and 6.
+This document is intended to apply to Java 7, 8 and 9 but will be largely applicable to Java 5 and 6.

-Where there are differences between Java 8 and 7 we will point them out.
-If you are unlucky enough to be working with an earlier version of Java you will have to discover any differences to Java 7 on your own.
+Where there are differences between recent Java versions we will point them out.
+If you are unlucky enough to be working with an early version of Java you will have to discover any differences to Java 7 on your own.

 ## License